squ1rrel-ctf/squ1rrel.dev/_posts/2023-09-12-sekai-guardians-of-the-kernel.md

 ```

 ![runningkernel](/assets/sekai/zerodaytea/runningkernel.gif)
-hmm looks like we get an ``Unable to mount root fs`` error since there's no ``init`` binary to run.
-To fix this let's try loading the initramfs file we've been provided.
-(Make sure to create a copy of your initramfs.cpio.gz file, this will be necessary later)
+Looks like we get an ``Unable to mount root fs`` error since there's no ``init`` binary to run.
+To fix this, let's try loading the initramfs file we've been provided.
+(Make sure to create a copy of your initramfs.cpio.gz file; this will be necessary later.)
 ```
 $ qemu-system-x86_64 -kernel bzImage -initrd initramfs.cpio.gz
 ```

-You can also run it without opening a new windows as such
+You can also run it without opening a new window:
 ```
 $ qemu-system-x86_64 -kernel bzImage -initrd initramfs.cpio.gz -nographic -append "console=ttyS0"
 ```

 ![loadedkernel](/assets/sekai/zerodaytea/loadedkernel.webp)

 Nice!
 Looks like we've got everything set up.
-Based off the warning message, we can run ``lsmod`` and see what kernel modules are loaded.
+Based off of the warning message, we can run ``lsmod`` and see what kernel modules are loaded.

 ```
 / # lsmod
 flag_checker 16384 0 - Live 0xffffffffc022e000 (O)
 ```

 This looks like what we're looking for.
-It's possible now to interface with the kernel module but instead I'm going to try and statically analyze it.
+It's possible now to interface with the kernel module, but instead I'm going to try and statically analyze it.

 # Static Reversing
-Going back to our directory with the ``initramfs.cpio.gz`` file we can extract the initramfs with
+Going back to our directory with the ``initramfs.cpio.gz`` file we can extract the initramfs with:
 ```
 $ mkdir initramfs
 $ cd initramfs